az-digital/arizona-bootstrap/site/content/docs/2.0/content/typography.md

 ### Alignment

 Use text utilities as needed to change the alignment of your blockquote.
-You can also add the `.blockquote-reverse` in combination with `.text-right` to right-align your blockquote and shift its border to the right.
+You can also add the `.blockquote-reverse` in combination with `.text-end` to right-align your blockquote and shift its border to the right.

 {{< example >}}
 <blockquote class="blockquote text-center">